j-hc/FlagSecurePatcher/README.md

 ### FlagSecurePatches

-Magisk module to patch service.jar on device to disable flag secure which makes taking screenshots always allowed and block screenshot listeners Google introduced for A14.
+Magisk module to patch services jars on device using dexlib2 to stop apps from preventing taking screenshots and block screenshot listeners that was introduced in A14.